hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/4-security-and-encryption/index.md

         - server tells the client the type of encryption it has chosen from the client's list

 ## Encryption

+- define
+    - data is scrambled
+    - converting information so that data is irreversible

 - when encrypted
     - its useless even if the message is intercepted